David Rizzio: Wealth, possessions and costume

 His annual salary for the post of valet was 150 Francs or £75 Scots.
 The sum was paid from the "Thirds of Benefices" as were some other household expenses, and not through the treasurer's accounts.
-In 1565, Rizzio received £80 in four installments paid by George Wishart of Drymme.
+In 1565, Rizzio received £80 Scots in four installments paid by George Wishart of Drymme, and he was paid £80 as his pension in 1566.

-Mary gave him gifts of rich fabric from her wardrobe, including black velvet figured with gold, and five pieces of gold cloth figured with scales.
+Mary gave him gifts of rich fabric from her wardrobe, including black velvet figured with gold and five pieces of gold cloth figured with scales.
 It was said that Rizzio took bribes.
-William Douglas of Lochleven wrote that he offered Rizzio £5,000 to prevent the forfeit of the Earl of Moray, but Rizzio refused saying he would not act for £20,000.
+William Douglas of Lochleven wrote that he offered Rizzio £5,000 to prevent the forfeit of the Earl of Moray, but Rizzio refused, saying he would not act for £20,000.
 Rizzio's involvement with pardons for the Chaseabout rebels sparked Darnley's envy.

-According to a letter of Thomas Randolph, Rizzio took part in a costumed masque in February 1566, celebrating the arrival of Nicolas d'Angennes, seigneur de Rambouillet, who brought the Order of Saint Michael for Darnley.
+According to a letter of Thomas Randolph, Rizzio took part in a costumed masque in February 1566 to celebrate the arrival of Nicolas d'Angennes, seigneur de Rambouillet, who brought the Order of Saint Michael for Darnley.

-Mary had given Rizzio £200 in January 1566 to refurbish his chamber at Holyrood Palace.
+Mary gave Rizzio £200 in January 1566 to refurbish his chamber at Holyrood Palace.
 After his murder, it was noted that Rizzio had been living in wealthy circumstances.
-He was said to have £2,000 Sterling in gold coins, good clothing including 18 pairs of velvet hose, and his chamber at Holyroodhouse was well-furnished with a variety of hand-guns described as daggs, pistolets, and arquebuses, and 22 swords.
-He was said to be wearing a very rich jewel at his neck when he was killed, and was wearing a satin doublet and a furred damask night gown, perhaps the garment mentioned in the earlier French report.
+He was said to have £2,000 Sterling in gold coins, good clothing including 18 pairs of velvet hose, and his chamber at Holyroodhouse was well-furnished with a variety of hand-guns described as daggs, pistolets, and arquebuses, besides 22 swords.
+He was said to be wearing a very rich jewel at his neck when he was killed and also a satin doublet and a furred damask night gown, perhaps the garment mentioned in the earlier French report.